mooffie/mc/src/lua/doc/REVIEWERS.md

 diehard C programmer, but Lua isn't intended just for the end-user.
 We too may use it.

-- Users could apply patches (bug fixes, upgrades) without compiling the MC binary.
+- Users can apply patches (bug fixes, upgrades) without compiling the MC binary.

 - Greater transparency: there's something beautiful in having the "average Joe" browse our code and understand how the system works.

-- Encouraging the community to participate: more people would feel cozy with a high level language.
+- Encouraging the community to participate: more people feel cozy with a high level language.

 No support for the pulldown menu